hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 Yes.
 However, there are some points you should consider.
 The environment should be LAN with a high stability and the network speed should be 10 Gbps or higher.
 If the number of nodes is high, the client type should be selected as Dummy, not Smart Client.
 In the case of Smart Clients, since each client will open a connection to the nodes, these nodes should be powerful enough (e.g. more cores) to handle hundreds or thousands of connections and client requests.
 Also, you should consider using near caches in clients to lower the network traffic.
 And you should use the Hazelcast releases with the NIO implementation (which starts with 3.2).

 Also, you should configure the clients attentively.
-Please refer to [Java Clients](#java-client) section for configuration notes.
+Please refer to the [Java Client section](#java-client) section for configuration notes.

 ## What is the difference between old LiteMember and new Smart Client